Param-Harrison/ebook-writer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is private and copyrighted to Param Harrison (Secret SaaS OÜ).

 ## 🙏 Acknowledgments